AashishGpta/TIPSY/README.md

 The fits files for S CrA and HL Tau tutorials can be found [here](https://virginia.box.com/s/4xwhmdh5gvsapybt5jurs5ey22i4kiuq).

 ## Recommended setup:
+- Clone the TIPSY repository: `git clone https://github.com/AashishGpta/TIPSY.git`
 - Create a Python environment for TIPSY so that it does not interfere with existing installations: `conda create -n tipsyenv python=3.9`
 - Activate the new environment: `conda activate tipsyenv`
 - Install all the required modules: `pip install -r requirements.txt`

-After setting up, try running the tutorial notebooks using Jupyter.
+After setting up, try running the tutorial notebooks within this environment using Jupyter.
 Some additional modules may need to be installed along the way, but those should not be complicated.

 ## Some known issues:
 - TIPSY assumes that the protostar (center of gravity) is in the spatial center of the cube.
 This can be handled by centering the cube before loading it in TIPSY.